Health LibraryBack to Health Library

 Celiac disease is an inherited disorder that causes a variety of intestinal problems.
 People with the illness have an immune reaction to gluten, a protein found in wheat, barley and rye.
-As a result, the intestines are damaged and the body can't take in many of the nutrients it needs, such as vitamins, calcium, carbohydrates and protein.
+As a result, says the American Society for Gastrointestinal Endoscopy, the intestines are damaged and the body can't take in many of the nutrients it needs, such as vitamins, calcium, carbohydrates and protein.

 According to the American Medical Association (AMA), celiac disease can cause a variety of problems, such as:

 - Chronic diarrhea.

 - Pale, foul-smelling bowel movements.

 - Weight loss.

 - A painful, itchy, blistering rash called dermatitis herpetiformis.

 Some people with the disease may have few of these problems but have an overall feeling of ill health along with tiredness, irritability and depression.